jgeumlek/MoltenGamepad/documentation/profiles.md

 Chords must use events located on the same input source.
 Chords DO NOT prevent the original events from firing. (ex. pressing both `wm_a` and `wm_b` would lead to 3 presses, each individually plus the chord event).

-If you want a chord that prevents the original events, an implementation is offered via specifying a full `exclusive` advanced translator.
+If you want a chord that prevents the original events, an implementation is offered via specifying a full `exclusive` group translator.

     wiimote.(wm_a,wm_b) = exclusive(thumbl)